Compartment Pressure Measurement

 Compartment pressure measurement (see the image below) is employed in the assessment of potential compartment syndrome, which is a condition of increased pressure within a nonexpansile space that results in compromised tissue perfusion and ultimate dysfunction of neural and muscular structures contained within that space.[1]

 Compartment syndrome can occur within any semirigid anatomic space within the body.
 The lower leg is the site most frequently affected, followed by the forearm.
-However, gluteal,[4] hand, foot,[5] upper arm, thigh, and back compartment syndromes are not uncommon.
+However, gluteal, [4] hand, foot, [5] upper arm, thigh, and back compartment syndromes can also occur.

 Indications